ccpem/mrcfile/docs/usage_guide.rst

 complex64     4
 =========  ========

-(Mode 3 is not supported since there is no corresponding numpy dtype.)
+(Mode 3 and the proposed 4-bit mode 101 are not supported since there are no corresponding numpy dtypes.)

+Note that mode 12 is a proposed extension to the MRC2014 format and is not yet widely supported by other software.
+If you need to write float16 data to MRC files in a compatible way, you should cast to float32 first and use mode 2.

 No other data types are accepted, including integer types of more than 16 bits, or float types of more than 32 bits.
 Many numpy array creation routines use